-This Playbook is based on an in-depth research A public version of the Diversity & Inclusion and evidence project, the ScreenSkills D&I Targets Review report will be available later Target Review.
-This review was commissioned in 2023 by ScreenSkills and undertaken by independent researchers from the Universities of Glasgow and Warwick.
+This Playbook is based on an in-depth research and evidence project, the ScreenSkills D&I Target Review.
+This review was commissioned by ScreenSkills and undertaken by independent researchers from the Universities of Glasgow and Warwick.
 The ScreenSkills D&I Target Review included: